digitalica/skydivekompasroosweb/README.md

 ```
 npm run deploy
 ```
 This will manually trigger a build and deploy.
-It requires the gh-pages (dev dependency) plugin to push to the gh-pages branch (that is serving static data).
+It requires the gh-pages (dev dependency) plugin.
+The gh-pages plugin pushes the build dir to the gh-pages branch (that is active serving static data).